MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/openapi-spec.md

    ```
    If the security schemes include multiple schemes, we recommend keeping only one of them.

-1. Remove any parameter in the OpenAPI spec that needs API key, because API key will be stored and passed through connections set up later in this doc
+1. Remove any parameter in the OpenAPI spec that needs API key, because API key will be stored and passed through a connection, as described later in this article.

-1. Create a `custom keys` connection to store your API key
+1. Create a `custom keys` connection to store your API key.

     1. Go to the [Azure AI Foundry portal](https://ai.azure.com/) and select the AI Project.
 Click **connected resources**.
     :::image type="content" source="../../media/tools/bing/project-settings-button.png" alt-text="A screenshot of the settings button for an AI project." lightbox="../../media/tools/bing/project-settings-button.png":::